For Some Singaporean Singles, Hating Durian Is A Red Flag

 Durian might seem like a small issue in the grand scheme of things, but the line between irritating and deal-breaking can feel pretty thin when you have to deal with a stinky fridge for days on end, or – if you’re the one who likes durian – whenever your partner flees the room after your relatives show up with a bundle of mao shan wang.

-While my partner has faith that I’ll eventually come around, I’ve been living with a durian-loving housemate for 7 years and have yet to be converted.
-Maybe it will happen when pigs fly, or when a lightning strike alters my taste buds, or when I lose my sense of taste altogether (he thinks it will happen when I finally taste some “quality durian from JB”, but I beg to differ).
-In the meantime, if you and your S.O. can’t agree on durian, here are some areas where setting ground rules could help prevent misunderstandings and annoyances.
+While my partner has faith that I’ll eventually come around once I try some quality durian from the far reaches of Malaysia, but I beg to differ - I think it will open happen if I lose my sense of smell or taste altogether.
+In the meantime, if you and your S.O. can’t agree on durian, here are some areas where setting ground rules could help temper the annoyances.

 Bringing durian into the home

 How averse is the durian hater’s reaction to the smell – can they tolerate it, or do they get nauseous?
 This will for sure influence the extent to which you allow durian indoors.
-Whether your home is durian-free or segregated into durian-free zones, it’s important to agree on the time and place for the King of the Fruits.
-I don’t stop my housemate from bringing home durian, but she’s nice enough to either eat it on the doorstep or eat it when no one else is around.
-If I come home unexpectedly or if her friends bring durian over, I usually hide in my room with my trusty Muji diffuser - it’s not personal, but at the same time, no one makes me feel bad for not joining the fun.
-It’s a compromise that works for us, but I expect it will different if my partner and I get married, because, well, everyone is different.
+Whether your home is durian-free or segregated into durian-free zones, it’s important to agree on the time and place for it.

 Keeping durian in the fridge

 I can’t stand how durian stinks up the fridge.
 I once bit into a lovely Japanese chiffon cake, only start gagging because it had been tainted by day-old D24 stuffed into a Styrofoam box.
 The worst part is that I’d been looking forward to the cake, and now…IT WAS RUINED.
 Remember that episode of Friends where Ross goes berserk over a sandwich?
-That’s basically me whenever my post-work snacks kena durian flavour.
+That’s basically me whenever my post-work snacks absorb the essence of durian.

 It’s one thing when this happens in the office, but the chances of this happening at home are extremely high when you live with someone who loves durian.
 If you’re the durian lover, make sure you store your leftover durian in airtight containers or wrap the seeds in cling wrap before freezing them.
 You can also warn your other half before putting durian in the fridge so that he or she can remove any baked goods that might absorb the smell.